Contents of a contract of employment

 Annual holidays and holiday pay

 An employee is entitled to the same remuneration for the holiday period as when working.
-In addition, an employee is paid holiday pay.
+Annual holidays are paid leisure time.
+In some cases, holiday pay, i.e. a holiday bonus, is also paid.
 The payment of holiday pay is based on the collective agreement.
-When the contract of employment expires the employee is entitled to holiday compensation for those days for which they have not received holiday or holiday compensation by the end of the contract of employment.
+When the contract of employment expires, the employee is entitled to the payment of holiday compensation for those days for which they have not received holiday by the end of the contract of employment.

 Period of notice